AnaWalsh/Data-cleaning-Pandas/README.md

 # Data-cleaning-Pandas

 In this repository you can find a project that deals with data cleaning by applying different methods and its analysis and subsequent visualization.
-The goal is to demonstrate if the hypotheses formulated are true.
+The goal is to demonstrate if the formulated hypotheses  are true.
-The data has been obtained from Kaggle and its theme is the shark attack.
+The data has been obtained from Kaggle and its theme is Shark Attacks.
 The repository is divided into several folders containing the following files:

 1. README